maxp-hover/engineering/conventions/continuous_delivery/02_build.md

 * In case you need multiple pipelines, please adhere to the following conventions:
   * Pipeline names are all lower case
   * Words are separated using underscores (`_`)
-  * Place the YAML file in the `.codefresh` directory
+  * Place the YAML file in the `codefresh` directory
   * The name of the respective Codefresh YAML is identical to the pipeline name.
-For example a pipeline named `fancy_stuff` should use the following file:`.codefresh/fancy_stuff.yml`
+For example a pipeline named `fancy_stuff` should use the following file:`codefresh/fancy_stuff.yml`
 * Add a trigger that runs on commits and calls the `build` pipeline
   * Set the trigger name to the repo_name including the organization.
 For example `hoverinc/cool-app`
-* Select that you want to use the `.codefresh/build.yml` from the repo and auto select the branch
+* Select that you want to use the `codefresh/build.yml` from the repo and auto select the branch

 ### Trigger a pipeline run
 Once you have created the pipeline, you can trigger a run via